MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 misty.GetSlamNavigationDiagnostics([string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
 ```

+The information in the data object for this command is primarily used by the Misty Robotics engineering and support staff to troubleshoot and root-cause issues with Misty's SLAM system.
+The contents of this data object are likely to change without notice in future system updates.

+This command is not functional with the Misty II Basic Edition.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** This command is currently in **Alpha**, and related hardware, firmware, or software is still under development.
 Feel free to use this command, but recognize that it may behave unpredictably at this time.

-The information in the data object for this command is primarily used by the Misty Robotics engineering and support staff to troubleshoot and root-cause issues with Misty's SLAM system.
-The contents of this data object are likely to change without notice in future system updates.
 {{box op="end"}}

+{{box op="start" cssClass="boxed noteBox"}}
-**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a calfunction to be processed and made available for use in your skill.
+**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
 By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_GetSlamNavigationDiagnostics()`.
 For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).
+{{box op="end"}}

 Arguments